bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Speaker 3: 01:45:30

-If I may ask Fabricio, is that implementable in lookup tables and FPGAs and stuff?
+If I may ask Fabrizio, is that implementable in lookup tables and FPGAs and stuff?
-Yeah, it's

 Speaker 1: 01:45:40

-not that amenable to hardware acceleration.
+Yeah, it's not that amenable to hardware acceleration.

 Speaker 7: 01:45:44